Why Most Freelancers Fail at Time Tracking (And How to Fix It)

 Start Time Tracking and Start Making More Money as a Freelancer

-Now that you’re ready to become a time tracking pro, there’s no reason you can’t become a success as a freelancer.
+Now that you’re ready to become a time tracking pro, there’s no reason you can’t make it as a freelancer.

 You can have that flexible life you’ve always dreamed about.
 Walk away from the 9 to 5.

-But that means consistent time tracking, understanding how you spend your time, and knowing where you can save time.
+But that means consistent time tracking, a clear understanding of how you spend your time, and the discipline to know where you can do better.

-As you develop time tracking habits, you’ll leave the chaos behind, become a highly focused freelance machine and you’ll have much better work-life balance.
+As you build those habits, you’ll leave the chaos behind, become a highly focused freelance machine, and find a work-life balance that actually works.

-Clients will see you as trustworthy and reliable, your family will understand boundaries and they’ll know that when you promise to switch off the laptop you really will.
-Plus you’ll feel a lot better about yourself.
+Clients will see you as trustworthy and reliable.
+Your family will know that when you say you’re switching off the laptop you really will.

 Start today.

-Pick a time tracking app like Clockify, Harvest, or Toggle and try it out for a month.
+Pick a time tracking app – Clockify, Harvest, or Toggle – and try it for a month.
 If it doesn’t feel like a great fit try another.

 Sharing is Caring